Gravitational-wave signatures of nonviolent nonlocality

 which follows from $\zeta^\true_a \sim \mathcal{N}\left( 0, \sigma_\true\right)$ and $\zeta_a^\ml \sim \mathcal{N}\left( \zeta_a^\true,\Delta\zeta_a \right)$.
 If a generic PN test were performed instead, the maximum likelihood point is distributed like

-since $\delta\varphi^\ml_{n,a} \sim \mathcal{N}\left( \alpha_a \zeta^\true, \Delta \delta\varphi_{n,a}\right)$ where $\alpha_a \equiv \Sigma_{\delta\varphi_n,I} \left(\partial_I h | i z(f) h_\mathrm{gr} \right)$ is the coupling for event $a$ given by Eq.~\eqref{eq:biasedpn} and $\Delta \delta \varphi_{n,a}$ is the statistical uncertainty on it.
+since $\delta\varphi^\ml_{n,a} \sim \mathcal{N}\left( \alpha_a \zeta^\true, \Delta \delta\varphi_{n,a}\right)$ where $\alpha_a \equiv \Sigma_{\delta\varphi_n,I} \left(\partial_I h | i z(f) h_\mathrm{GR} \right)$ is the coupling for event $a$ given by Eq.~\eqref{eq:biasedpn} and $\Delta \delta \varphi_{n,a}$ is the statistical uncertainty on it.
 The entire collection of events leads to the joint likelihood

-where $(\mu,\sigma)$ are the hyper parameters for $\zeta$, but the framework works analogously for PN deformation hyperparameters $(\mu_n,\sigma_n)$.
+where $(\mu,\sigma)$ are the hyperparameters for $\zeta$, but the framework works analogously for PN deformation hyperparameters $(\mu_n,\sigma_n)$.
 The number of events is $N$, and we do not include corrections for selection effects \cite{Magee:2023muf} or the probability of obtaining $N$ events \cite{Thrane:2018qnx,Payne:2023kwj}.
 To compute the consistency with GR, we use Bayes factors which compare the support for or against GR.
-Since we are comparing a nested model where GR is a single point $(0,0)$ in the $(\mu,\sigma)$ plane, it becomes the well known Savage-Dickey ratio \cite{Dickey:1971}.
+Since we are comparing a nested model where GR is a single point $(0,0)$ in the $(\mu,\sigma)$ plane, it becomes the well-known Savage-Dickey ratio \cite{Dickey:1971}.
 The Bayes factor $\mathcal{B}$ is defined to be the ratio of the evidences

-where we are using the notation $p(x|d,M)$ to represent the posterior probability density $x$ given data $d$ under modeling assumptions $M$.
+where we are using the notation $p(x|d,M)$ to represent the posterior probability density $x$ given data $d$ under modeling assumptions $M$ and ``bGR'' denotes for the beyond GR model.
 One can see that the Savage-Dickey ratio compares how much the posterior has changed to the prior at the location of the GR limit.
 We use priors which are uniform in the range of $-1\leq \mu\leq 1$ and $0\leq\sigma\leq 1$.